Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Indianapolis and its opponents have combined to put up more than 43.5 points in three of four games this season.

-- Houston and its opponents have combined to score more than 43.5 points in three of five games this season.
+- In 60% of Houston's games this season (3/5), the teams combined to score more than Sunday's total of 43.

+- Sunday's over/under is 3.6 points higher than the combined 39.4 PPG average of the two teams.

-- The two teams combine to score 38.6 points per game, 4.9 less than the over/under in this contest.
+- The 53.8 points per game these two squads have allowed to opponents this season are 10.8 more than the 43 total in this contest.

-- These two squads surrender a combined 52.5 points per game, 9.0 more than this contest's over/under.

-- The 44.5 PPG average total in Texans games this season is 1.0 point more than this game's over/under.
+- The 44.5 PPG average total in Texans games this season is 1.5 points more than this game's over/under.

 Colts stats and trends

-- Indianapolis' games this year have hit the over two times in four opportunities (50%).
+- Indianapolis' games this year have gone over the total in three out of five opportunities (60%).

-- The Colts have four giveaways this season, while the Texans have eight takeaways.
+- The Colts have turned the ball over five times this season, three fewer than the Texans have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Texans.